regimelab/notebooks/README.md

 Further Reading & Inspiration
 -----------------------------

-** Have NOT read all of these, but want to keep them for follow-up **
+Haven't read all of these but want to keep them for follow-up.

 Climate, Ecosystem Regimes & Critical Slowing Down
 --------------------------------------------------